-- NEW: A Libyan deputy minister and senior Islamist figure is among those killed
+- A Libyan deputy minister and senior Islamist figure is among those killed

-- NEW: An investigation shows that one of the engines was on fire, Libyan culture minister says
+- An investigation shows that one of the engines was on fire, Libyan culture minister says

 - All 11 people on board the Libyan military plane died when it crashed in Tunisia